UnlyEd/utils-simple-logger/README.md

 # Utils Simple Logger

+> # Deprecation notice:
+> ## This project has been deprecated in favor of [`@unly/simple-logger`](https://github.com/UnlyEd/simple-logger) which is 1kB (instead of 40kB+) and doesn't rely on `winston`.
+>  Overall, the new implementation is much better and uses TypeScript, and is compatible with the native `console` API.
+See [migration example](https://github.com/UnlyEd/next-right-now/pull/314).

+---

 Logger based on [Winston](https://github.com/winstonjs/winston) with sane default so that it only logs `error` in production and filter other logs, while keeping them all in non-production environments.

 Basically avoids to increase cost by logging too much stuff in production.